 Lilly practices the art of “Cartonnière”.
-This French traditional profession masters the realisation of handmade luxury boxes in paper and fabrics.
+This French traditional profession masters the realisation of French hat box in paper and fabrics.
 There are only a few Cartonnières remaining in France today.

 The most iconic luxury box in France is without contest the Hermès box: rounded, rectangular, squared… different formats to wrap the superb Hermès pieces.
 Did you know that these orange boxes date back to the Second World War?
 If this luxury paper box has always been the packaging for Hermès, it was initially off-white.
 In 1942, a shortage of off-white cardboard led to a new color, actually the only one available at that time: the orange.
 The iconic “orange Hermès” color was born.

 Getting back to Lilly.
 Passionate about the French art de vivre and centuries-old heritage, she pursues the tradition of French hat box.
 Her vintage design is a tribute to the 18th century: elegance, refined details and magnificence.
 You will be immediately transported to a Versailles boudoir, at the times of Marie Antoinette.

 On the inside, the hat box is covered with a water-green suede from Pierre Frey, a French luxury Maison founded in 1935.
 For three generations, Pierre Frey designs and produces fabrics, wallpapers, rugs and furniture in France.
 They honour French traditions and luxury style, taking inspiration in a collection of over 25,000 documents, dating from the sixteenth century to the present.

 Would you guess how many days Lilly needs to create this vintage French hat box?
-For one hat box, at least 2 full days are necessary.
+For one French hat box, at least 2 full days are necessary.
 It requires a great mastery in several techniques, and also patience!
 Cutting, couture, sticking, drying… The luxury hat box will be finally ready to join your home.
 All that remains is to choose where to display it: it can be an elegant decor in your room or else used in your closet to host your accessories (belts, scarves…) or your lingerie.